Muhammeday99/FlightTrackingSystem/README.md

 this will give you an token that you can use to use the endpoints

 2- when calling an endpoint using postman make sure to set the Authorization to type "Bearer token" and paste the token there

+# Endpoints
+to see the full endpoints documentation start the application and on your browser navigate to **http://localhost:8080/swagger-ui/index.html#/**